ycpoon/ycpoon.github.io/_pages/about.md

 For more info
 ------
-Feel free to reach out to me if you would like to know more about me Email - [ycpoon@umich.edu](mailto:ycpoon@umich.edu) Linkedin - [Yan Cheng Poon](https://www.linkedin.com/in/yan-cheng-poon/)
+Feel free to reach out to me if you would like to know more about me!

+Email - [ycpoon@umich.edu](mailto:ycpoon@umich.edu)

+Linkedin - [Yan Cheng Poon](https://www.linkedin.com/in/yan-cheng-poon/)